fukurosan/Jhaystack/docs/README.md

 ?> The word Jhaystack is a play of words with "JS-Stack", and was coined because it `helps you find a needle in a JS-Stack`.

 Jhaystack allows you to search through not just values but also objects and arrays, and fine tune your search in order to fit a variety of different use cases.
 Jhaystack is not limited to only evaluating strings, but can also be customized to evaluate other data types like dates, numbers, or even regular expressions.
+The search engine aims to be a library that can scale together with projects as requirements get more advanced.

 ## Why use Jhaystack?
 - Modular and customizable
 - Compatible with most runtime environments
 - Zero dependencies
+- Custom addons can easily be unit tested
 - Fast searches
 - Simple to use
 - No dedicated search backend needed